Issac567/PIC_Bootloader/B4J-BootloaderUploaderBluetoothHC05/README.md

 - **VCC → 3.3V or 5V** (depending on your HC-05 module)
 - **EN** pin - Do not connect to VCC.
 It puts it in AT Mode on mine.
 -
-> **Note:** OS Bluetooth setting did not find my HC-05.
-I used B4J Uploader and did a search.
-Select and connect then windows will prompt new Bluetooth Device found.
-Go to it and enter password.
+> **Note:** If your OS does not automatically detect the HC-05, use the B4J Uploader’s search function.
+Select the device and connect — Windows will then prompt that a new Bluetooth device is found.
+Go to the prompt and enter the password to complete pairing.”

 > ⚠️ Ensure voltage compatibility.
 Most HC-05 breakout boards accept **5V on VCC**, but logic levels are typically **3.3V**.